 They were physically different: beautiful but not Barbie-like, often dark haired or redheaded.

-They had raspy, sexy voices that sounded real, instead of vapid whispers.
+They had sexy, raspy, real voices that sounded human, instead of breathy, artificial whispers.

 Lisa Brown.
 Maureen Garrett.
 Margaret Reed.
 Beth Ehlers.
 Sherry Stringfield (and her successor, Elizabeth Keifer).
+Ellen Parker.
 And yes, Ellen Dolan.

 And those characters really inspired writers and viewers.
 Nola’s fantasies, Holly’s complex relationship with Roger.
 Daughter Blake and her baggage.
 Harley’s dreams of leaving Fifth Street.
 Margo’s impulsive nature.

 And perhaps my favorite, the almost Bond-esque fantasy and warmth of Shannon O’Hara.